A Classic Bellini Cocktail is made with fresh fruit puree and Prosecco. They are decadently delicious and a long time tradition in Venice, Italy

 - Italian sparkling wine called Prosecco

 The Italian wine Prosecco that is used to make Bellini’s is produced in the Veneto region of Northern Italy.
-The Veneto is also home to Shakespeare’s Romeo and Juliet and is a gorgeous wine growing area.
+The Veneto is also home to Shakespeare’s Romeo and Juliet and is a gorgeous Italian white wine growing area.

-How to make a Bellini Cocktail
+How to make a great Peach Bellini Cocktail

 - 1/3 cup of raspberries or pitted cherries